THE SCIENTIFIC METHOD

 Analysis

-The results of the independent university testing clearly show that the Anthros seat cushion outperforms all other office and gaming chair seat cushions tested—in each measure of comfort.
+The results of the independent university testing clearly show that the Anthros seat cushion outperforms all other office and gaming chair seat cushions tested.

 Peak Pressure Index

-The third test is to record the sitting pressure your body will make with the various seat designs.
-Again, think park bench versus a large down feather pillow.
+This test will record the sitting pressure your body will make with the various seat designs.
+Think park bench versus a large down feather pillow.

 Conclusion

-Independent university testing proves that Anthros outperforms industry-leading office chairs in measures of comfort.
+Independent university testing proves that Anthros outperforms industry-leading office chairs in the most common measure of comfort.
 Anthros has created the most comfortable sitting experience with the lowest peak pressures.

 DON’T JUST TAKE OUR WORD FOR IT